adamsheldon5/adamsheldon5/README.md

-## Data Analytics/Science/Building Stuff.
+## Data Analytics | Data Science | Building Stuff.

 - 👋 Hi, I’m Adam Sheldon.
-- 💻 I have wide-ranging experience from healthcare to e-gaming and finance.
+- 💻 I have wide-ranging experience from Healthcare to E-gaming, Adtech and Finance.
 - 🌱 A Curious, data-driven problem solver, constantly learning.
 - 📫 How to reach me adam@heyudigital.com